ctm/Bataan-Memorial-Death-March/README.md

 pace and a run five miles up and five miles down La Luz Trail (i.e., the local mountain).
 My level run distance typically increased by three miles.
 My mountain run stayed the same distance, but in theory I tried to do it faster each time.
-In reality, we had so much snow this year that I was more concerned with avoiding injury than I was in improving my time.
+In reality, we had so much snow in the 2018-2019 training season that I was more concerned with avoiding injury than I was in improving my time.
 My Monday run was 13.1 miles, but incorporated 12 75 second all-out intervals in the middle.

 In addition to my pack runs, I also ran without my pack the remaining days of the week except Sunday, when in theory I rode my bike.
 In reality, I only rode my bike seven times (not counting The Quad) between November 1st 2018 and March 23rd, mostly due to weather.

+During the 2919 BMDM, my pack broke and I wound up with considerable hip pain in the final miles of the event.
+I tried switching to a new pack in June, but that did not go well and I wound up injured to some extent for much of the summer and early autumn of 2019 and I eventually completely stopped doing pack runs until November 6th.

 ## Is this training plan safe?

 No.  If you run with a pack, you risk injury.
 I have worked up to this training plan over several years.
 A plan of doing _two_ pack runs a week with running and cycling in between is probably doable for anyone who has already run a marathon or two, although the times, distances and weight should probably be lessened.
 Three pack runs a week is probably a bad idea for almost everyone.
 In fact, I think three pack runs a week for me in my 2018-2019 training cycle was slightly excessive.
 For one thing, the abrasions on my back never completely healed, but additionally my resting heart rate crept up slowly.
-I haven't figured out the specifics yet, but for 2019-2020, I'll probably do more than two, but less than three pack runs a week, perhaps it'll be as easy as strictly alternating between three pack run and two pack run weeks.
+Due to this, for 2019-2020, I'm going to start out doing more than two, but less than three pack runs a week by strictly alternating between three pack run and two pack run weeks.

 ## Base building